Crystalline lifts and a variant of the Steinberg-Winter theorem: Introduction

 \section{Introduction}

 ~

 Fix a connected split reductive group $G$.

-The following well-known theorem \begin{thm*} [Steinberg-Winter, {\cite[Theorem 7.5]{St68}}] Let $M$ be a linear algebraic group over an field $k$.
+It is often desirable to describe automorphisms of a reductive group in root-theoretic terms.
+When we are concerned with finite order automorphisms of a reductive group over a characteristic $0$ field, the following theorem suffices \begin{thm*} [Steinberg-Winter, {\cite[Theorem 7.5]{St68}}] Let $M$ be a linear algebraic group over a field $k$.
 Let $\bar k$ be the algebraic closure of $k$.
-Let $F_M : M\to M$ be an automorphism of $M$, which can be realized as conjugation by an element $g\in G(k)$ after an embedding $M \hookrightarrow G$.
+Let $F_M : M\to M$ be an automorphism of $M$ which can be realized as conjugation by an element $g\in G(k)$ after an embedding $M \hookrightarrow G$.

-If $g$ is a semi-simple element, then $F_M$ fixes a maximal torus of $M_{\bar k}$. \end{thm*}
+If $g$ is a semi-simple element, then $F_M$ fixes a maximal torus of $M_{\bar k}$. \end{thm*} However, in prime characteristic, finite order automorphisms are not always semi-simple, and we need a new criterion for the existence of maximal tori fixed by $F_M$.